ai-studio-ucla-WiDS-team-26/ai-studio-WiDS-datathon-2025/README.md

 ## **🏗️ Project Overview**

-**Describe:**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
+* The WiDS Datathon 2025 is a global competition where participants are tasked with building machine learning models to predict both an individual’s sex and their ADHD diagnosis using functional brain imaging data.
+This challenge is particularly meaningful as it focuses on ADHD diagnosis, which often affects males and females differently, with females being more likely to be undiagnosed.
+The competition is aligned with the Break Through Tech AI Program's goal to empower women in AI by providing them with a platform to develop their data science skills while tackling real-world problems.
-* The objective of the challenge
+* The main objective of the WiDS Datathon 2025 is to create a multi-outcome model that can predict two target variables:
-* The real-world significance of the problem and the potential impact of your work
+  1. ADHD (1=yes, 0=no)
+  2. Sex (1=female, 0=male)
+* Participants will work with fMRI data and socio-demographic, emotional, and parenting information to address the challenge question: "What brain activity patterns are associated with ADHD, and how do they differ between males and females?"
+* This challenge has significant real-world implications, especially in improving the diagnosis and treatment of ADHD, which is often underdiagnosed in females due to their symptoms being less obvious.
+By identifying patterns in brain activity associated with ADHD, particularly for females, this work could lead to earlier diagnoses and more effective, personalized treatments.
+This can have a transformative impact on mental health outcomes, helping individuals with ADHD lead healthier, more functional lives.
+Additionally, this research can enhance the understanding of neuropsychiatric disorders and improve brain health, particularly for women.

 ---

 ## **📊 Data Exploration**

-**Describe:**

-* The dataset(s) used (i.e., the data provided in Kaggle \+ any additional sources)
+### Datasets:
+The datasets for the WiDS Datathon 2025 consists of two primary folders:
+1. Training Folder (1,200+ subjects):
+   * **Targets**: ADHD Diagnosis and Sex
+   * **Functional MRI Connectome Matrices**: fMRI data for brain activity mapping
+   * **Socio-demographic Information**: This includes both quantitative and categorical metadata such as age, ethnicity, race, and educational levels of the participants.

+2. Test Folder (300+ subjects):
+   * **Functional MRI Connectome Matrices**: Functional MRI data for new subjects, which will be used for predictions in the competition.
+   * **Socio-demographic Information**: Similar to the training set, this includes quantitative and categorical socio-demographic metadata, but without the target labels (ADHD and sex) for the subjects.
+These are used to test the models.

+Datasets and support are provided by the Healthy Brain Network (HBN), the signature scientific initiative of the Child Mind Institute, and the Reproducible Brain Charts project (RBC).
-* Data exploration and preprocessing approaches
+### Data exploration and preprocessing approaches
+*
-* Challenges and assumptions when working with the dataset(s)
+### Challenges and assumptions when working with the dataset(s)

 **Potential visualizations to include:**